-- Imposing above limits to avoid any breach. - Sending alerts to the users if they are close to a limit (These regulations do not suggest that the banks must send such alerts.
-However, the capability needs to be there.) - Analyze transaction history to identify those level 1 and level 2 users who need to move to the next higher account level after fulfilling additional KYC requirements. - Identifying abnormal/ suspicious transactions and to report the same to the FI's compliance setup for further necessary action.
+- Imposing above limits to avoid any breach. - Sending alerts to the users if they are close to a limit (These Regulations do not suggest that the banks must send such alerts.
+However, the capability needs to be there.) - Analyze transaction history to identify those level 0 and level 1 accountholders who need to move to the next higher account level after fulfilling additional KYC requirements of that account. - Identifying abnormal/ suspicious transactions and to report the same to the FI's compliance setup for further necessary action.

-Minor's may open a level 1 or level 2 account provided they submit a written undertaking by their parent/guardian to accept any liability arising out of the action(s) of the minors.
+Minors may open a level 0, level 1 or level 2 accounts provided their parent/guardian submit a written undertaking to accept any liability arising out of the action(s) of the minors.

-Further, the requirement of sending biannually, statement of account to the account-holders does not apply to $\mathcal{BB}$ accounts.
-However account-holders should have an option to view at least last 10 transactions using $\mathcal{BB}$ channels (e.g. mobile phone) free of cost and they may also demand a printed statement of account (for a period not more than past 12 months) by paying fee as specified by the FI.
+Further, the requirement of sending biannual statement of account to the accountholders does not apply to \mathcal{BB} accounts.
+However, accountholders should have an option to view at least the last five (05) transactions using BB channels (e.g. mobile phone) free of cost and they may also demand a printed statement of account (for a period not more than the past 12 months).

-5 Key Roles & Responsibility
+5 Key Roles & Responsibilities

 The ultimate responsibility for branchless banking lies with the FI.
 FI may, however, take steps it deems necessary to safeguard itself against liabilities arising out of the actions of its agents, service providers or partners.
-Within the FI, BOD is responsible for strategic decisions, senior management for effective oversight and compliance and audit functions for ensuring soundness of internal controls and adherence to rules, regulations and operational guidelines.
+Within the FI, BOD is responsible for strategic decisions, senior management for effective oversight and compliance and audit functions for ensuring soundness of internal controls and adherence to laws, rules, regulations and operational guidelines.
+FIs shall submit on yearly basis the Agent Expansion Plan, one month in advance for SBP approval.
+The FIs after obtaining SBP approval for the plan shall start developing agent network and update SBP on monthly basis about the number of agents permitted by FI to offer BB service with name of agents/proprietors, location of business, contact details, date of permission and any other relevant information.